jinghuazhao/SomaLogic/SomaLogic_data_analysis_plan.md

 In this case, please provide for each SNP information on strand, effect allele, effect allele frequency, and the information measures for imputation -- the information measure can be on the genotype level obtained once for a cohort rather than from phenotype-genotype regression through software such as SNPTEST.
 SNP and sample based statistics can be greatly facilitated with software qctool, http://www.well.ox.ac.uk/~gav/qctool_v2/.
+See Appendix for an example using SLURM.

 ### Descriptive statistics